 Now, pedestrian safety is important, but let’s take a moment to discuss a somewhat related topic that many parents try hard not to think about.
 Did you know that every 40 seconds, a child goes missing somewhere in the United States?
 Many of those missing children are kidnapped or abducted.

 The National Center for Missing & Exploited Children analyzed data spanning ten years.
-One of the trends that they found was that school-aged children are more likely to be the victim of abduction when they are walking alone and give in to verbal ploys by a would-be abductor.
-Something to note here is that between 21 and 28 percent (depending on age) of cases reviewed involved the offender making demands for the child to get in their vehicle and an additional 11 to 15 percent involved the offender simply offering a ride or engaging in conversation.
+One of the trends they found was that school-aged children are more likely to be the victim of abduction when walking alone and give in to verbal ploys by a would-be abductor.
+Something to note here is that between 21 and 28 percent (depending on age) of cases reviewed involved the offender making demands for the child to get in their vehicle, and an additional 11 to 15 percent involved the offender simply offering a ride or engaging in conversation.

 So consider for a moment the increased protection that walking AGAINST traffic might afford your loved one.
 For starters, walking against traffic reduces the opportunity for communication.
-So if you teach your children to walk against traffic, not only would they be able to see a potential threat coming but it would increase the difficulty for the would-be abductors in a number of different ways and this is especially true if there are other cars on the road.
+So if you teach your children to walk against traffic, not only would they be able to see a potential threat coming, but it would increase the difficulty for the would-be abductors in a number of different ways, and this is especially true if there are other cars on the road.

 Of course, this requires teaching your kids to run to school or to run home for help when they feel threatened.
 Understand the distinction here.
 You don’t want to teach them to run away from a problem; you want to teach them to run for help from an adult or friend.
 The younger they are, the more likely they will need an adult to intervene but regardless of age, you always want the odds in your favor.